 Why should we continue to allow doctors to provide gender-affirmation treatments to Kentucky’s trans children?

 Allowing trans children to affirm their gender is life-saving.
-Receiving gender affirmation treatment significantly reduces the rate of suicidal ideations and self-harm in transgendered children.
+Receiving gender affirmation treatment significantly reduces the rate of suicidal ideations and self-harm in transgender children.
 Gender affirmation is the course of treatment recommended by the American Academy of Pediatrics for gender incongruence.
 Medical treatments like hormones and puberty blockers can only be administered after a thorough discussion of the risks and benefits.
-The decision for when and how to assist a transgendered child to transition to their affirmed gender is a decision that is made carefully and thoughtfully by the patient, the parents, and the physician together.
+The decision for when and how to assist a transgender child to transition to their affirmed gender is a decision that is made carefully and thoughtfully by the patient, the parents, and the physician together.
 Children who are at risk for suicide and self-harm deserve supportive healthcare that is mutually agreed upon by the patient, their parents, and their physician.
 Legislation such as HB 321 that would put decisions about children’s healthcare in the hands of the government is dangerous and should not be enacted.
 Protect trans kids; Oppose HB 321.